This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 Our selection process was strenuous.

-Anything with artificial flavors and ingredients was also eliminated.
+Anything with artificial flavors, sweeteners, or ingredients was also eliminated.

 As mostly vegetarian tree huggers, we were concerned about the availability of plant-based flavors.
 If there wasn’t a vegan option, we didn’t analyze it (with one exception).